 These temperatures may not seem overly cold (especially if you’re from Canada, like me) but most homes, apartments, businesses and schools do not have central heat.
 Buildings are constructed to keep heat out with marble floors and concrete walls, which is helpful in summer, but awful in winter.
 Most people use electric or oil heaters to warm up their homes.
 Sometimes it’s warmer outside than inside.

 If you’re traveling to Delhi in December or January, make sure your accommodation has heat and a hot water geyser.
-Luxury hotels will be well heated, but smaller properties and guest houses may not.
+Luxury hotels in Delhi will be well heated, but smaller properties and guest houses may not.

 What to Pack for Delhi in Winter